The House of Eliott: Series Two

 Spring 1924: the Eliott sisters have employed Florence Ranby, a dour Victorian, as head of the workroom.
 Beatrice and Evie are invited to Paris by fashion designer Gilles Caragnac, who offers them a 5-year contract as designers for his label.
-While there, Bea marries her former employer and friend, Jack Maddox, and they move back to London, leaving Evie alone in Paris to work at the fashion house "Maison Gilles".
+While there, Bea marries her former employer and friend Jack Maddox, and they move back to London, leaving Evie alone in Paris to work at the fashion house "Maison Gilles".
 After a year and an affair with Gilles Caragnac, a newly-glamorous and grown-up Evie returns as a designer for House of Eliott.
 Jack's movie director career is on the rise.
 At a showing of one of Jack's films, Evie meets Lord Alexander Montford, a married member of Parliament, with whom she begins an affair, causing complications throughout the series.

 Jack and Beatrice separate, unable to agree about having children and the pressure of work.
-The House of Eliott faces ruin after the suspicious death of Sir Desmond Gillespie causes the firm's financial affairs to be taken over by Ralph Saroyan.
+The House of Eliott faces ruin after the suspicious death of Sir Desmond Gillispie causes the firm's financial affairs to be taken over by Ralph Saroyan.
 The sisters suspect Saroyan of dishonesty and through their contact with Sir Alexander Montford, cause the bank to be officially investigated.
 It is discovered that Saroyan is defrauding most of the customers of the bank and the Eliott sisters are left with very little of their original savings and investments.